You can apply to view most VCAT files. If you are not a party to the case, there is a fee.

-Occasionally there may be restrictions on file access.
+Occasionally there may be restrictions.
 By law, Freedom of Information files are not available for inspection.

 File inspection fees